I really can’t remember how many years I have had The Garlic Twist, made by Next Trend Generation. It has to be at least 10 years.

 I do, however, remember that I bought it in a ‘Cookware’ shop in Marlborough, Wiltshire.
 And that I was with my dear friend Sarah at the time.

 Having been a bit of a kitchen gadget collector all my married life, I was drawn in by the demonstration given.
-Therefore, I couldn’t resist buying this, not that I knew it at the time, fantastic Garlic Twist.
+Therefore, I couldn’t resist buying this fantastic Garlic Twist.

 Traditional garlic presses never really did it for me.
 I can’t bear the waste that’s left in the bottom of them and then having to clean it out was a nightmare!